ademnem/nvim/README.md

 - ubuntu v24.04

 ## Future Additions
+- mason.nvim is getting major update so i need to change that soon
+- debugger (because i code in languages other than RUST)
 - probably how to configure luasnip and lsps better
 - figure out how to get a rust lsp working properly
 - write a bash script to auto-install and set up config along with dependencies